dgraph-io/charts/helmfiles/mutual_tls/README.md

 With Dgraph TLS support, you can choose the type of authentication, such as whether MutualTLS is optional or explicitly required.
 For more information see [Client Authentication Options](https://dgraph.io/docs/deploy/tls-configuration/#client-authentication-options).

 You can set this value using the environment variable `TLS_CLIENT_AUTH` for use with helmfile.
-If this enviroment variable is not set, the default configuration will be `VERIFYIFGIVEN`.
+If this environment variable is not set, the default configuration will be `VERIFYIFGIVEN`.
 As an example:

 ```bash
 export TLS_CLIENT_AUTH=REQUIREANDVERIFY